Corvusoft/restq/documentation/API.md

 void set_include( const restq::Bytes& relationship );
 ```

-Replaces the contents of the include critiera; see also [get_include](#get_include).
+Replaces the contents of the include criteria; see also [get_include](#get_include).

-The include criteria represents a entity relationship between two or more records, i.e Weather a query for a queue should also return linked subscriptions.
+The include criteria represents an entity relationship between two or more records, i.e Weather a query for a queue should also return linked subscriptions.

 ##### Parameters